Assessments

 These assessments, directly aligned with the performance-based observations, promote students’ reflection on their demonstration of competency-specific behaviors within authentic situations.
 Using a rubric, students self-assess their behavior related to a specific task or project.
 This assessment can be completed frequently to promote reflection on the link between competency development and classroom performance.

-For more information, visit CCCstudent.org.
+For more information, visit CCCStudent.org.